 Meg Lanning is captain of the Australian Women's Test, ODI and T20 teams.
 Meg resides in Melbourne and represents Victoria in the WNCL and recently joined the Perth Scorchers in the WBBL.

 Meg made her T20 International debut on 30 December 2010 against New Zealand.
 She then made her One-Day International (ODI) debut on 5 January 2011 against England at the WACA Ground.
 Two days later, in just her 2nd international game, she scored her maiden ODI century against England, making 103 not out off 148 balls.
 In doing so, at 18 years and 288 days she became the country's youngest ever centurion – male or female, comfortably beating Ricky Ponting's previous record of 21 years and 21 days.
 Meg also holds the records for the fastest 50 and fastest 100 in an ODI by an Australian female cricketer, breaking the record in December 2012 scoring a century off just 45 balls!

-She has since been a regular in the Australian Women's Cricket Team, scoring centuries and breaking records across all formats.
-Meg is the youngest Australian Cricket Captain ever – Male or Female.
+Meg has since been a regular in the Australian Women's Cricket Team, scoring centuries and breaking records across all formats.
+Meg is also the youngest ever Australian Cricket Captain – male or female.